noahehall/theBookOfNoah/0current/haproxy.md

 ## management

 ### security
-  - is designe dto run with very limited privs
+  - is designed to run with very limited privs
   - always isolate the haproxy process in a chroot jail and drop its privs to a no-root user without any perms inside the jail
     - START AS ROOT and RUN AS ROOT are TWO SEP THINGS BTCH
       - changing from the root UID prior to starting haproxy reduces the effective ecurity restrictions